Romulo-Peres/Romulo-Peres/README.md

 <h1 align="center">{ &nbsp; Rômulo "Cypher" Peres &nbsp; }</h1>

 Hello, my name is Rômulo Peres.
 I’m a computer enthusiast with a strong focus on software engineering and computer architecture.
 My interests extend to low-level programming, kernel mode development and compiler designs.
-As a full-stack software engineer, I focus on developing reliable and well-structured solutions.
-While I often work with technologies such as TypeScript, Python, and Java, I take a technology-agnostic approach, selecting tools based on their suitability for each project's goals.
+As a full-stack software engineer, I focus on developing reliable and well-structured solutions, maintaining a technology-agnostic approach that prioritizes choosing the most suitable tools for each project's goals.
 <h1>Some good repositories that you could like</h1>

 <div>